 Once the candy coating on your candles has hardened you can begin dipping your chilled cake balls.
 Start by microwaving your pink or white (depending on what color cupcake pop you are making) candy melts in a bowl on low power for 30-seconds at a time.
 Stop and stir after each 30-second interval then repeat until the coating is completely melted.

 Use your hands to dip the top of a heart-shaped cake ball in the coating.
 Only cover the top half of the cake ball.
 Tap off any excess coating and set your cake ball upright on a flat surface.
 Continue working quickly so you can work with the coating before it hardens.

 Dip the end of a coated lollipop stick in the candy coating and press it into the top of your coated cake ball, inserting it about half way through.
 While the coating is still wet add sprinkles to the top of your cake ball.

 Repeat this step for all of your heart cupcake pops.
 Then, set them aside until the coating has hardened before moving to the next step.

 Step 5: Coat the Bottoms of Your Heart Cupcake Pops

 If your brown coating has thickened or hardened, reheat it in the microwave in 30-second intervals until it is completely melted.
 Dip the bottom half of each heart cupcake pop into the coating.
-Gently tap off any excess coating and place the cake pop into a styrofoam block or cake pop stand until the coating has hardened.
+Gently tap off any excess coating and place the cake pop into a cake pop stand until the coating has hardened.
 Repeat this step for each cake pop.

 Once the coating has completely hardened your heart cupcake pops are ready to be packaged and enjoyed!